 Unicorn vs. Goblins: Another Phoebe and Her Unicorn Adventure by Dana Simpson

 Phoebe and her unicorn have a relationship that reminds me of Calvin and Hobbes with similar dry sarcastic humor.
-In this graphic novel geared towards girls, Phoebe goes to a sleep away summer music camp, meets her unicorn’s sister, and goes on various misadventures involving sparkles, magic and goblins. [graphic novel, ages 8 and up]
+In this graphic novel geared towards girls, Phoebe goes to a sleep-away summer music camp, meets her unicorn’s sister, and goes on various misadventures involving sparkles, magic, and goblins. [graphic novel, ages 8 and up]

 Julius Zebra: Rumble with the Romans by Gary Northfield

-I would describe this notebook novel — chapter book with doodles like Diary of a Wimpy Kid — simply as the movie Madagascar during The Roman Empire.
+I would describe this notebook novel — a chapter book with doodles like Diary of a Wimpy Kid — simply as the movie Madagascar during The Roman Empire.
 Both the zebra in the movie and in this book are hilarious!
 Julius is captured and brought back to the Roman coliseum where he must battle for his life as a gladiator.
 My son and I loved this funny, zany adventure.
 The cartoon doodle illustrations match the comedic text perfectly.
 We are impatiently waiting for the sequel! [notebook novel, ages 8 and up]

 Stick Cat: A Tale of Two Kitties by Tom Watson